Function and Purpose

 Discuss the function and purpose of the images in the slideshow.
 In the visual journal discuss 5 more examples of artworks with different functions.
 You can refer to the list above or come up with new ones.

-How to use this resource: Use it to provoke a class discussion on function and purpose.
-Look at each image and discuss the possibile function ad purpose for each artwork.
+Look at each image and discuss the possibile function and purpose for each artwork.
 I have used a range of images to address different functions but there may be more than one.
 You can also read the caption and see if that changes the initial response.
 Apologies if image quality and size varies.
 Image list with captions